 Antiquing is a fun and rewarding pastime.
-First, there’s the thrill of hunting for the best things to collect.
-Then there’s the excitement of your items appreciating in value over time.
-As your collection grows, so will your expertise and nuance for spotting rare items.
+First, hunting for the best things to collect is thrilling.
+Then there’s the excitement of your items appreciating over time.
+Finally, as your collection grows, so will your expertise and nuance for spotting rare items.

-If you’ve never collected anything old before, you might not be sure where to start.
+You might not know where to start if you’ve never collected anything old.
 Keep in mind that the antique market ebbs and flows.
 It’s helpful to follow your passion versus following trends.
-If you’re collecting something you truly are fascinated by, you won’t mind if the market dips in value every now and then.
-You might even look forward to those dips so you can snag some pieces for less money.
+If you’re collecting something you truly are fascinated by, you won’t mind if the market dips in value now and then.
+You might even look forward to those dips to snag some pieces for less money.

-We’ve compiled a list of some common antique and vintage collectibles and linked out to some finds on Etsy to get your search started.
-Fair warning: Once you discover something that catches your eye, you might catch the collecting bug, and that can get costly.
+We’ve compiled a list of some common vintage and antique collectibles—and linked to some Etsy finds to get your search started.
+Fair warning: Once you discover something that catches your eye, you might catch the collecting bug, which can be costly.
 Have fun!

 Furniture & Decor